moonrepo/setup-rust/README.md

 - Installs Cargo bins.
 - Assumes `rustup`, `cargo`, and other commands are available globally.
 This allows you to use them directly in a `run` command, without having to use `actions-rs/cargo`.

-However, this action _does not_:

-- Install `rustup` if it does not exist, while `actions-rs` will.
-This is typically fine if using GitHub provided runners as all Rust tooling comes pre-installed.

 ### `dtolnay/rust-toolchain`